dariadobrolinski/dariadobrolinski/README.md

 ###

-<p align="left">👋 Hi, I’m @dariadobrolinski<br>🤓 I am an Engineering Physics major with a minor in Computer Science. <br>🧠 I am currently doing undergraduate research at the BSS Lab. <br>🔍 I am interested in web development, machine learning, and robotics.</p>
+<p align="left">👋 Hi, I’m @dariadobrolinski<br>🤓 I am an Engineering Physics major with a minor in Computer Science at UMB <br>🧠 I am currently doing undergraduate research at the BSS Lab. <br>🔍 I am interested in web development, machine learning, and robotics.</p>

 ###